 Proof Of Afterlife states the end of life opens awareness up throughout all space and time.
 All knowledge, thought, people, emotions in the universe are there too.
 Memory encompasses all knowledge.
 The accounts are consistent with this conclusion.
 They all talk about knowledge and light.
 I feel like they are describing this theory completely and accurately.
 The accounts that come back are exactly what I expect them to be!

-During all 50 years no one has come close.
+It has been 50 years since I first developed Proof Of Afterlife.
+When you develop a theory like this, you're on the lookout for anyone that has something similar.
+I've been on daily watch for someone else with a proof of afterlife like this one.
+During all 50 years nothing has come close.
 The closest thing I have heard was a statement by Elon Musk when he said, "The chance we are not living in a computer simulation is one in billions."

-This is the only statement I've heard, ever, that addressed afterlife as I see it.
+This is the only statement I've ever heard that addressed memory as I see it.
 The young man is headed in the right direction.
 I give him credit.

 The reason I took note is because I know we are living within memory.
 Memory is the virtual reality we live within.
 You can think of the environment as virtual reality created by memory.
 The present moment as memory (virtual reality) is a primary tenet of Proof Of Afterlife.